notthetup/blog/_posts/2007-12-05-is-it-another-bubble.md

 _"Forget about things like the fact Google's at $741 and Apple's at $191.
 Were you to try to rent a car at San Jose Airport tomorrow (Wednesday), you would discover that every single vehicle from every single carrier is spoken for."_

-And of course who can not resist Billy Joel??
+And of course who can not resist Billy Joel?

 <iframe id="ytplayer" type="text/html" width="640" height="390" src="http://www.youtube.com/embed/YuAJHaXKgFk?&origin=http://chinpen.net/blog" frameborder="0" ></iframe>